anandts88/ember-validator/README.md

   }
 ```

+### emailorphone ###

+Validate the property is email or phone number.
+Options are same as like email and phone validators.

 ### ssn ###

 Validate whether the property is ssn.
 Default pattern of ssn NNN-NN-NNNN. change this by setting `with` property